Skip to Main Content

 Nationwide auto insurance customer complaints

 Nationwide received fewer customer complaints than other auto insurers of similar size.
-Its score has been fairly consistent over the past three years which is an indication that policyholders may be happy with the service they receive from Nationwide.
+Its score has been fairly consistent over the past three years, even decreasing in 2024.
+This could be an indication that policyholders are happy with the service they receive from Nationwide.

 AAA auto insurance customer complaints

 AAA auto insurance policies are underwritten by several companies depending on which AAA insurance club you belong to.
-With that in mind, we considered NAIC scores for three of the largest AAA insurers: Auto Club Property-Casualty Insurance Company, Automobile Club Group and CSAA General Insurance Company.
-Automobile Club Group and CSAA both performed consistently at or better than industry standards.
+With that in mind, we considered NAIC scores for two of the largest AAA insurers: Auto Club Property-Casualty Insurance Company and CSAA General Insurance Company.

 Auto Club Property Casualty Insurance Company NAIC Complaint Index score